 Some balls hook early and produce a smooth arcing motion.
 Others go straight through the front of the lane with an angular backend.
 The Ball Guide shows the range from smoothest to most angular balls from left to right.
 Pairing the ball motion produced with the friction on the lane is extremely important.

 Pairing Friction and Ball Motion:

 Smooth balls are typically designed to read in the oil, like the Jackal Ghost, so far less friction is needed for those to perform at full potential.
-The angular balls, like the Ripcord Velocity, need more friction in order to create the angular motion desired.
+The angular balls, like the Sky Raptor, need more friction in order to create the angular motion desired.
 Without friction, these angular balls would be too long and look as though they never hook.
 Friction is key in understanding when to use each ball.

 Selecting the Right Ball: